zlysie/GammaBloxSource/README.md

 Lastly,

 ## MAKE SURE TO CREDIT ME FOR THE SOURCE IF YOU DO HAPPEN TO REHOST GAMMA / MODIFY IT FOR YOUR OWN REVIVAL.

+I just realised that windows may have merged some folders around sooo sorry not sorry!!